Welcome to today's edition of the Rush 24-7 podcast.

 They're celebrating.

-That that's the only race that counts as far as they're concerned.
+That's the only race that counts as far as they're concerned.

-There isn't gonna be a Republican current.
+There isn't going to be a Republican current.

-There isn't gonna be a Republican sweep.
+There isn't going to be a Republican sweep.

-Why, look what happened in Pennsylvania 12.
+Well, look what happened in Pennsylvania 12.

-Yeah, 150,000 union members, two to one Democrat voter registration.
+Yeah, 150,000 union members, two-to-one Democrat voter registration.

-You have a Democrat running as the Rush Limbaugh, the Democrat Party in that district, uh, and the Democrats hold it.
+You have a Democrat running as the Rush Limbaugh, the Democrat Party in that district, and the Democrats hold it.

 There's nothing about that race that bodes well for the Democrats unless they come up with a bunch of candidates who can make themselves sound like me.